Assessment of few-hits machine learning classification algorithms for low energy physics in liquid argon detectors: Classification models and feature extraction

 $Q=K=V$ are matrices $\in \mathbf{R}^{d_{\text{model}} \times d_{k}}$, where $d_{\text{model}}$ is the embedding size and $d_{k}$ the sequence length.
 The Transformer-Encoder we developed for this work is depicted in Fig. \ref{fig:4}.

 The Transformer-Encoder takes as input the full three-dimensional information.
 LArTPC events are thus treated as weighted point clouds in which every point corresponds to a hit position in space and the weight is determined by the hit energy.
 The hit energy and position are fed to the network as a unique array per event with four entries per hit (XYZ coordinates and its energy E).
 Zero-padding is required for every training batch in order to preserve dimensions through a forward-backwards pass.
 Compared to the traditional CNN, this Transformer implementation allows for more efficient memory management, with faster training at higher spatial resolutions.
 This is due to the fact that CNN needs to store progressively larger and sparser two-dimensional tensors and suffers from the increase in dimensionality.
+The Transformer-Encoder might emerge as a potential rival to tailored approaches such as sparse CNNs, which already overcome the memory issues of CNNs in the classification of GeV-scale events in LArTPCs \cite{sparseCNN}.